Posts

 Image

-Krishna says, "I am equally disposed to all living beings.
-To Me none is Dweshya (hateful), none is Priya (dear).
-But those who worship me with devotion are in Me and I am also in them" (9.29).
-We find some people are fortunate in terms of health, wealth, power and fame whereas some are not, giving the impression of partiality.
-Secondly, while Krishna is referring to the unconditional love of Paramatma , for us love flows when some conditions are met.
+K rishna says, “I am equally disposed to all living beings.
+To Me none is dweshya (hateful), none is priya (dear).
+But those who worship me with devotion are in Me and I am also in them” (9.29).
+We find some people are fortunate in terms of health, wealth, power and fame whereas others are not, giving the impression of partiality.
+Secondly, while Krishna is referring to the unconditional love of Paramatma , love for us flows when some conditions are met.
 These issues make understanding this verse tough.
 Rain is the best example to understand the intricacies of this verse.
 During rainfall, if we keep a bowl, it gathers water.
-The bigger the bowl, more the water.
+The bigger the bowl, the more water.
 But if it is kept upside down, then it is impossible to collect water.
 If we take rain as the blessings of Paramatma , it is impartial and available to everyone.
 Devotion is keeping the bowl upright to collect blessings.
-The unconditional love of Paramatma is also equanimous which can be seen from the fo
+The unconditional love of Paramatma is also equanimous, which can be understood fr...

 155. Offering Ahankaar to Paramatma